Making implementation easy can feel hard.

 I sat on the beach, reading, thinking, and staring off into space for eight hours.
 Around hour three, an idea landed, and rather than race to do something, I let the vision grow in my mind’s eye, becoming more clear as the sun moved across the sky.
 I sat inside the idea, bobbing up and down in it, knowing it would come to pass.
 That it was a done deal.

-The Surprising Reason We Don’t Implement
+The Surprising Reason Implementation Isn’t Easy

 Four days after that long stretch of imaginative play on the beach, my vision became reality.
 Not all at once, though.
 It would take another nine weeks or so for it to become completely real.
 But the beginning of that dream’s realization had taken less than a week.
 Oddly, I had hardly lifted a finger to make manifest one of the most important moments in my business career.
 Had I made implementation easy?

 How often do we gift ourselves buffer days after an educational event to do the essential work of assimilating content, new knowledge?
 Let ideas land and germinate?
 I would guess that on average, we consistently do so about 10% of the time at best.